 Insoluble fiber moves food through your gut and adds bulk to stool, reducing your risk of constipation.
 Soluble fiber, on the other hand, helps to form a thick gel-like material that slows down your digestion and signals your brain that you’re full.

-Since this diet is devoid of animal products it may help those who are lactose intolerant or have trouble digesting meat as well.
+Since this diet limits animal products it may help those who are lactose intolerant or have trouble digesting meat as well.

 As an added benefit for people with IBS (irritable bowel syndrome), the Japanese diet may be very helpful as it has no sugar alcohols, which can cause abdominal pain, cramping, and diarrhea in sensitive individuals.